Healthcare & Emergency Animal Rescue Team

-♦ The only method of payment accepted is credit card.
-Payments for services & products must be made in advance on line through our secured website, at least one week prior to the clinic you are attending.
+♦ The only method of payment accepted is credit/debit card.
+Payments for services & products are made through the "Donate" button on our website and must be made at least 1 week in advance of the clinic you are attending.

 RABIES (Purevax - Non-Adjuvant) $23 (1 yr) $49 (3 yr)